of around 20,000 makes Belmopan

 life you are likely to see.
 Enjoy swimming in Roaring Creek which passes through

-is most scenic
+The Hummingbird Highway is considered the most scenic

 road in Belize and a visual experience.
 Carved through the foothills